alexazhou/VeryNginx/readme.md

 Default user and password is `verynginx` / `verynginx`.
 You should be able to work through all the options now.

 Don't forget to visit "Config > System > All Configuration" to save your changes.

+The full version of config guide can be found in [VeryNginx Wiki](https://github.com/alexazhou/VeryNginx/) .

 ## Tips